Abdoulaye-Thespy/React-Tasty-Menu/README.md

 - You can navigate back to the home page by clicking on the button below.

 ## Potential Features
-- Search meal by name.
+- Search Form by letter.

 ## Built with